jimmycgz/terraform-2-tier/Issue-Log-and-Tips.md

 ## * The disk is out of space on Tool Server
   Resolution: the 10G space is running out.
 It works after deleting some folder and files with below steps:
 ```
 sudo du -a |sort -n -r |head -n -10
 sudo rm -rf foldername
 ```

 ## * Bug1 from the original code: The webserver VM can't access internet
-  Resolution: Opened the missing emgress port 80 in the Security Group for public subnet
+  Resolution: Opened the missing egress port 80 in the Security Group for public subnet

 ## * Bug2 from the orininal code: got error message saying ssh key file missing
   Resolution: In terraform.tfvars, found a predefined path as aws_key_path = "~/.ssh/" for ssh key file which should leave empty if you refer to the default key file of your AWS cloud account.